 All workshop classes will be held in the Harris Fine Arts Center (HFAC) on the Brigham Young University campus in Provo, Utah.
 Provo is located 45 miles south of Salt Lake City, the capital city of Utah.
 Provo is situated 4,560 feet above sea level.
 The campus sits at the western base of the Wasatch Mountains, part of the Rocky Mountain Range.

-The opening session of the workshop begins at 9:00 a.m. on Tuesday, August 1 in the Harris Fine Arts Center.
+The opening session of the workshop begins at 9:00 a.m. on Tuesday, August 6 in the Madsen Recital Hall (MRH) of the Harris Fine Arts Center (HFAC).

 While attending the program, workshop participants are required to uphold the standards maintained by BYU students, faculty, and staff, including abstinence from tobacco, coffee, tea, alcoholic beverages, and harmful drugs.
 BYU dress and grooming standards emphasize clothing that is modest in fabric, fit, style, and length and hairstyles that are neat and not extreme.
 Please, no tank tops or sleeveless, strapless, or backless attire.
 Dresses, skirts, and shorts should be knee length or longer.
 Jeans are permitted.
 Earrings for men are not appropriate.
 Visit the Honor Code website for more details.